walinsky/hfp_hf/README.md

 (To exit the serial monitor, type ``Ctrl-]``.)

 See the [Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) for full steps to configure and use ESP-IDF to build projects.

+## Usage
+After flashing your phone should be able to detect a bluetooth device called "hfp_hf"; or whatever name you gave it in main.c (remote_device_name[] = "hfp_hf";)

+Just connect your phone to the device; and all audio will be routed through your mic and speakers.
+Just like a real carkit.

+As a finger exercise I added phonebook support, which implements the undocumented PBAC features.

 ## Example Output